MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 10/2 - [Optional] Aliasing.md

 print(hex(id(my_list))) # prints the address where [1, 2, 3] is stored (e.g. 0x7efdf846d600)
 ```

 Notice that the address of `my_list` did not change when the list was updated.
-This behaviour happens with all non-primitive data types in Python.

 ### Aliasing

 **Aliasing** occurs when when two variable names point to the same location in memory.
 In other words, they can be used interchangeably.
-This can be an issue with non-primitive data types.
+This can be an issue with mutable data types.

 ```python
 list_1 = [1, 2]